caddyserver/website/src/docs/markdown/caddyfile/matchers.md

 	- If enclosed by `*`, it performs a fast substring match.
 	- Otherwise, it is a fast exact match.

-If used multiple times in the same named matcher, matchers with the same header field will be merged, which will OR the values of each.
+Different header fields within the same set are AND-ed.
+Multiple values per field are OR-ed.

 #### Example: